Teaching English in Thailand: Living in Thailand

 Retirement Age

-As most health insurance companies will not grant policies for employees over age 60, hiring in this age bracket is a further challenge.
+As most health insurance companies will not grant policies for employees over age 60, finding employment in this age bracket can be a challenge.

 Technology and Advancement

-Thailand, as most countries in South East Asia is technologically advanced and ESL teachers will find communicating within the country and outside of Thailand relatively easy and inexpensive.
-If teachers do not have Internet access at their accommodations, there are options for accessing it elsewhere:
+Thailand, as with most countries in South East Asia, is technologically advanced and ESL teachers will find communicating within the country and outside of Thailand relatively easy and inexpensive.
+If teachers do not have Internet access at their accommodations, there are options for accessing the internet and making phone calls elsewhere:

 - Purchase a cell phone with a SIM card